When the engagement on your social media posts suddenly tanks, panic mode quickly sets in.

 - Website traffic from social media

-You see, good social media marketers work to a strategy, they understand audience psychology, they’re analytical about the data and they adapt their content and goals accordingly.
+You see, good social media marketers work to a strategy; they understand audience psychology, are analytical about the data, and adapt their content and goals accordingly.

 21 reasons people don’t engage with your content: